ampproject/amphtml/extensions/amp-inline-gallery/1.0/README.md

 #### `aspectRatio`

-Optional

-Number: ratio of width to height that slides should be displayed in.
+A Number defining the ratio of width to height that slides should be displayed in (this is optional).

 #### `loop`

-Default: `false`

 Boolean attribute indicating whether thumbnails should loop.
+Default is `false`.